lolowl-coder/FastRenderEngine/README.md

-# FSR - Fast render engine
+# FRE - Fast render engine

-Engine with amphasis on simplicity and optimum resource consumption.
+Engine with emphasis on simplicity and optimum resource consumption.

 **Values:**
 Simple